darklang/docs/docs/how-to/static-assets.md

 ## Set up your App to Load your Assets

-If your SPA framework generates an `index.html`, or you write one yourself, you can load that for the `/` route in Dark.
+If your SPA framework generates an `index.html`, or you write one yourself, you can load that for the `/` route in Darklang.

 - Add a handler for `/` to load your `index.html` page using `StaticAssets::serveLatest "index.html"`.